brotatotes/bht-automation/bht gen 3/1 Thessalonians/Chapter 4/1 Thessalonians 4 16 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 01:41:41
+- Timestamp: 12-19-2023 14:00:36
 - Choicest Prompt: "choicest prompt v0.4"
-- BHT Prompt: "bht prompt v0.7"
+- BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 98
+- BHT Word Count: 82
-- BHT Commentary Usage: 37.14%
+- BHT Commentary Usage: 41.67%
-- BHT Quality Score: 2.359406033089402
+- BHT Quality Score: 2.5238447979923793
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (70):
+- ChatGPT injected words (60):
-	['a', 'advantage', 'and', 'any', 'archangel', 'are', 'as', 'at', 'authority', 'be', 'before', 'blast', 'changed', 'christ', 'coming', 'commanding', 'conqueror', 'dead', 'death', 'deprived', 'descend', 'descending', 'description', 'elect', 'emphasize', 'ensuring', 'from', 'god', 'he', 'heaven', 'heavenly', 'himself', 'his', 'hosts', 'in', 'is', 'it', 'jesus', 'king', 'leading', 'living', 'lord', 'michael', 'not', 'of', 'over', 'possible', 'purpose', 'reflects', 'reigning', 'representing', 'revealed', 'rise', 's', 'satan', 'shout', 'sin', 'summoning', 'that', 'the', 'they', 'this', 'to', 'together', 'trumpet', 'ultimately', 'victorious', 'voice', 'will', 'with']
+	['a', 'about', 'accompanied', 'accompanies', 'all', 'and', 'army', 'as', 'be', 'before', 'believers', 'blast', 'brings', 'by', 'christ', 'command', 'dead', 'descends', 'described', 'first', 'followed', 'general', 'giving', 'glorious', 'god', 'heaven', 'him', 'himself', 'his', 'hosts', 'in', 'is', 'jesus', 'king', 'like', 'living', 'lord', 'manifestation', 'of', 'or', 'reunion', 'rise', 's', 'scene', 'shall', 'shout', 'summoned', 'that', 'the', 'then', 'this', 'to', 'trumpet', 'usually', 'victorious', 'we', 'when', 'which', 'will', 'word']
-- ChatGPT injected words (significant words only) (44):
+- ChatGPT injected words (significant words only) (35):
-	['advantage', 'archangel', 'authority', 'blast', 'changed', 'christ', 'coming', 'commanding', 'conqueror', 'dead', 'death', 'deprived', 'descend', 'descending', 'description', 'elect', 'emphasize', 'ensuring', 'god', 'heaven', 'heavenly', 'hosts', 'jesus', 'king', 'leading', 'living', 'lord', 'michael', 'possible', 'purpose', 'reflects', 'reigning', 'representing', 'revealed', 'rise', 's', 'satan', 'shout', 'sin', 'summoning', 'trumpet', 'ultimately', 'victorious', 'voice']
+	['accompanied', 'accompanies', 'army', 'believers', 'blast', 'brings', 'christ', 'command', 'dead', 'descends', 'described', 'followed', 'general', 'giving', 'glorious', 'god', 'heaven', 'hosts', 'jesus', 'king', 'like', 'living', 'lord', 'manifestation', 'reunion', 'rise', 's', 'scene', 'shall', 'shout', 'summoned', 'trumpet', 'usually', 'victorious', 'word']

 ### Logs
-- Attempt 1 BHT: At the Lord's coming, He Himself will descend with a commanding shout and the trumpet blast of God.
-This is to summon His elect together, as a general would call his army or a charioteer would command his horses.
-The archangel, possibly Michael, may be the one leading the heavenly hosts.
-The purpose of this description is to emphasize that the dead in Christ will rise before the living are changed, indicating that they will not be deprived of any advantage at His coming.
-This event symbolizes Jesus as a victorious King, leading the final onslaught against sin, death, and Satan.
-Ultimately, Christ will be revealed as the Conqueror, the King of kings and Lord of lords, descending from heaven with a voice that reflects His authority as the archangel.
+- Attempt 1 BHT: When the Lord Himself descends, the dead in Christ will rise first, followed by the living, and then we all shall be summoned before Him.
+This scene is described as Jesus, the victorious King, giving a word of command to the hosts of heaven, accompanied by a trumpet blast, which usually accompanies God's glorious manifestation.
+This shout or command is like that of a general to his army, as the Lord brings about the reunion of the dead and living believers.
+It is important to note that the dead in Christ have a share in His coming and will rise before the living are changed.
-- 🔄 1 Thessalonians 4:16 (attempt 1, 131 words, 36.14% quotes quality score: 2.2055713948671274, V2 normalized quality score: 64.68, commentator tiers 1-3: 32.62%, 31.78%, 35.6%)
+- 🔄 1 Thessalonians 4:16 (attempt 1, 106 words, 41.18% quotes quality score: 2.5247929462445597, V2 normalized quality score: 75.29, commentator tiers 1-3: 35.27%, 37.87%, 26.85%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 2 BHT: At the Lord's coming, He Himself will descend with a commanding shout and the trumpet blast of God.
-This is to summon His elect together, as a general would call his army or a charioteer would command his horses.
-The archangel, possibly Michael, may be the one leading the heavenly hosts.
-The dead in Christ will rise before the living are changed, indicating that they will not be deprived of any advantage at His coming.
-Ultimately, Christ will be revealed as the Conqueror, descending from heaven with a voice that reflects His authority as the archangel.
+- Attempt 2 BHT: When the Lord Himself descends, the dead in Christ will rise first, followed by the living, and then we all shall be summoned before Him.
+This scene is described as Jesus, the victorious King, giving a word of command to the hosts of heaven, accompanied by a trumpet blast, which usually accompanies God's glorious manifestation.
+This shout or command is like that of a general to his army, as the Lord brings about the reunion of the dead and living believers.
-- 🔄 1 Thessalonians 4:16 (attempt 2, 97 words, 43.28% quotes quality score: 2.254947535696327, V2 normalized quality score: 66.32, commentator tiers 1-3: 31.46%, 32.11%, 36.43%)
+- 🔄 1 Thessalonians 4:16 (attempt 2, 82 words, 41.67% quotes quality score: 2.5238447979923793, V2 normalized quality score: 75.26, commentator tiers 1-3: 34.68%, 36.28%, 29.04%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 3 BHT: At the Lord's coming, He Himself will descend with a commanding shout and the trumpet blast of God, summoning His elect together.
-The purpose of this description is to emphasize that the dead in Christ will rise before the living are changed, ensuring that they will not be deprived of any advantage at His coming.
-It is possible that the archangel Michael is leading the heavenly hosts, representing Jesus as a victorious King, reigning over sin, death, and Satan.
-Ultimately, Christ will be revealed as the Conqueror, descending from heaven with a voice that reflects His authority.
+- Attempt 3 BHT: When the Lord Himself descends, accompanied by a trumpet blast, the dead in Christ shall rise first, followed by the living.
+This scene is described as Jesus, the victorious King, giving a word of command to the hosts of heaven, initiating the final triumph over sin, death, and Satan.
+This command is like that of a general to his army or a charioteer to his horses.
+The trumpet blast serves as a summons for God's elect to be gathered together for glorification with Christ.
-- 🔄 1 Thessalonians 4:16 (attempt 3, 98 words, 37.14% quotes quality score: 2.359406033089402, V2 normalized quality score: 69.79, commentator tiers 1-3: 33.12%, 31.9%, 34.98%)
+- 🔄 1 Thessalonians 4:16 (attempt 3, 85 words, 35.0% quotes quality score: 2.2177649718516648, V2 normalized quality score: 65.08, commentator tiers 1-3: 34.59%, 32.83%, 32.58%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: At the Lord's coming, He will descend with a commanding shout and the trumpet blast of God, summoning His elect together.
-The dead in Christ will rise before the living are changed, ensuring they are not deprived of any advantage.
-The archangel, perhaps Michael, may lead the heavenly hosts.
-This description emphasizes Jesus as a victorious King, triumphing over sin, death, and Satan.
-Ultimately, Christ will be revealed as the Conqueror, descending from heaven with a voice that reflects His authority.
+- Attempt 4 BHT: When the Lord Himself descends, the dead in Christ shall rise first, followed by the living.
+This scene is described as Jesus, the victorious King, giving a word of command to the hosts of heaven, accompanied by a trumpet blast.
+The purpose of this trumpet blast is to summon the elect together in preparation for their glorification with Christ.
+The shout or command that the Lord utters is reminiscent of a general addressing his army, an admiral directing his oarsmen, or a charioteer guiding his horses.
-- 🔄 1 Thessalonians 4:16 (attempt 4, 82 words, 36.92% quotes quality score: 2.1790762652489395, V2 normalized quality score: 63.79, commentator tiers 1-3: 32.33%, 31.68%, 35.99%)
+- 🔄 1 Thessalonians 4:16 (attempt 4, 86 words, 34.48% quotes quality score: 2.274675790740629, V2 normalized quality score: 66.97, commentator tiers 1-3: 35.38%, 33.87%, 30.76%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: When the Lord Himself descends with a commanding shout and the trumpet blast of God, His elect will be summoned together.
-The dead in Christ will rise before the living are changed, ensuring they are not deprived of any advantage.
-Possibly led by the archangel Michael, the heavenly hosts will accompany Jesus as a victorious King, triumphing over sin, death, and Satan.
-Ultimately, Christ will be revealed as the Conqueror, descending from heaven with a voice that reflects His authority.
+- Attempt 5 BHT: When the Lord Himself descends, the dead in Christ shall rise first, followed by the living.
+Jesus is represented as a victorious King, giving a word of command to the hosts of heaven, accompanied by a trumpet blast.
+This shout or command is like that of a general to his army, an admiral to his oarsmen, or a charioteer to his horses.
+The trumpet blast serves as a summons for God's elect to be gathered together, preparatory to their glorification with Christ.
-- 🔄 1 Thessalonians 4:16 (attempt 5, 80 words, 36.07% quotes quality score: 2.3066826809494465, V2 normalized quality score: 68.04, commentator tiers 1-3: 32.87%, 31.99%, 35.14%)
+- 🔄 1 Thessalonians 4:16 (attempt 5, 83 words, 36.84% quotes quality score: 2.2722484239396796, V2 normalized quality score: 66.89, commentator tiers 1-3: 34.75%, 34.12%, 31.13%)
+	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ 1 Thessalonians 4:16 bht prompt v0.7 (98 words, 37.14% quotes)
+- ✅ 1 Thessalonians 4:16 bht prompt v0.8 (82 words, 41.67% quotes)
-- quality score: 2.359406033089402, V2 normalized quality score: 69.79, commentator tiers 1-3: 33.12%, 31.9%, 34.98%)
+- quality score: 2.5238447979923793, V2 normalized quality score: 75.26, commentator tiers 1-3: 34.68%, 36.28%, 29.04%)